Song-Hanbit/booty/README.md

 This is a clone-coded script of `scipy.stats.bootstrap` with some twists.

 # Dependencies
-This code is tested with the version of `python` packages:
+This script was tested with the version of `python` packages:
 ```
 torch 2.0.0+cu117
 numpy 1.23.4